Alpharetta DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR ALPHARETTA DUI CRIMINAL CHARGES ARE PENDING IN COURT

-Besides your DUI case pending in Alpharetta Municipal Court, you are likely facing an administrative license suspension (ALS) – a separate action from your Alpharetta DUI criminal case that is handled through the Office of State Administrative Hearings.
+Besides your DUI case pending in Alpharetta Municipal Court, you will likely face an administrative license suspension (ALS) – a separate action from your criminal case handled through the Office of State Administrative Hearings.
 There is only a limited time to request this separate hearing to preserve your driving privileges.
 If you have been charged with a DUI in Alpharetta, chances are the officer served you with a notice of a license suspension.
-Whether you refused the State’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Alpharetta DUI officer to serve you notice of a license suspension.
+Whether you refused the State’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Alpharetta DUI officer to serve you notice of a license suspension.
 The form that is used is called a DDS-1205 form.
-This form is either yellow or white and the Alpharetta DUI officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the Alpharetta DUI officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 • Our Alpharetta DUI lawyers strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services